Since 1908, only eight starting pitchers have posted the following statistics for their respective careers:

 MMO: You’re right, the bullpen has become so essential in today’s game, especially with the advanced metrics and having starters on strict pitch and inning counts.

 Jenkins: Yup.
 You throw 100 pitches and your day is done.
 If it takes five innings or you can pitch it in six.
 Some guys have real good control and if they can get you into the seventh, fine.
 But you’ve got the specialty guys, you’ve got the left handed and right handed specialists.
 Then you have the holders, set up, and closer.
 You have eight to nine guys sitting in the bullpen, and a lot of guys don’t get a chance to pitch.
 It all depends on the tempo of the game.
 The game’s out of hand?
 Boom, get him up, get him in.
 But if a guy’s pitching really consistent ball, maybe a one or two hitter, and he’s into the seventh of eighth, hey, the bullpen’s just sitting out there.
-So if you’ve got four or five consistent teams, guys are not going to play, and they’ve got to throw.
+If you’ve got four or five consistent teams, guys are not going to play, and they’ve got to throw.

 A lot of times when guys don’t – especially in the bullpen – perform I think on a consistent basis, they walk people.
 Walks are a death threat to ball club’s.
 An opening walk in an inning score eight out of ten times, it’s just crazy.